andre-cat/md-training/training-1/tests/intensity.md

 > ## Intensity
 >
-> The amount of energy expended per exercise or its difficulty, which is measured from 1 to 5 and and determine which of the 5 exercises to perform for each basic movement\.
+> _The amount of energy expended per exercise or its difficulty\._ Is measured from 1 to 5 and and determine which of the 5 exercises to perform for each basic movement\.
 >
 > **Warning**
 > Know the 5 [movements] before taking the test\!